ideadevice/szmq-tls/docs/api-guide.md

     int szmq_set_key_file (szmq_context *szmq_ctx, const char *certfile, const char *keyfile, unsigned int flags);

-This function sets the key file for the certificate to be used by GNUTLS in the communication.
+This function sets the key file given by *keyfile* for the certificate given by *certfile* to be used by GNUTLS in the communication.
+It sets a certificate/private key pair in the gnutls_certificate_credentials_t structure.
+For further help see the [GNUTLS documentation](http://goo.gl/jE4Ys) on how to give the flag for specifying the type of certificate.

+---

+**szmq_set_crl_file**

+    int szmq_set_crl_file (szmq_context *szmq_ctx, const char *crlfile, unsigned int flags);

+This function sets the crl file for the certificate to be used by GNUTLS in the communication.
+It adds the trusted CRLs in order to verify client or server certificates.
+The flags parameter is the type of x509 certificate (PEM or DER), passed as passed in GNUTLS functions.
+See example or refer to the [GNUTLS documentation](http://goo.gl/iVVxw) for the function finally called.
+**Returns**: number of CRLs processed or a negative error code on error.

+---

+**szmq_handshake**

+    int szmq_handshake(szmq_session *session, int timeout)

+This function sets the push, pull funtion and the *timeout* value to be used for the GNUTLS handshake, then does the handshake and initializes the TLS connection.
+**Returns**: GNUTLS_E_SUCCESS on success, otherwise a negative error code(as per GNUTLS conventions).

 ---